elixir-tools/nix-beam-flakes/README.md

 ## Project Status

-> [!WARNING]
-> Please note that this project is in low-maintenance mode.
-For more details on what this means in practice, please see [issue #53](https://github.com/shanesveller/nix-beam-flakes/issues/53).
+This is a fork of https://github.com/shanesveller/nix-beam-flakes.
+It is very very poorly maintained while the upstream project is in low maintenance mode.

 ## Requirements